Stobhillgate First School

 The school has data on its composition broken down by types of disability and special educational need.
 This is available on request.

-Our school has clear protocols and targeted provision to support pupils who are on the SEND register.
+Our school has clear protocols and targeted provision to support these pupils who are on the SEND register.
 Currently around 30% of children are affected by a disability.
 The SEND local offer is on the school web site.
 The Morpeth partnership heads are planning a conference in 2017 on the topic of SEND and inclusion.

 A small minority of pupils have communication issues.
 We address this through the support of trained Teaching Assistants and the provision of targeted interventions such as Early Talk Boost.